im-xra-dev/chomp-timeline/docs/job-types.md

+# Job Results
+#### Abort
+Abort is used to skip over cascading jobs after an error has already been handled.
+An example of when this would be used is if an INIT job tries to initialize data that has already been initialized by another process.

+#### Continue
+Continue is the opposite of the abort job.
+It is returned when a job is not aborted to indicate that any cascading jobs may continue being processed

 # Job types
 The job types are events that the system listens for.
 Some may originate from outside the microservice while others may be dispatched from within the service